I’ll start by saying this: starting my copywriting business is one of the best decisions I’ve ever made. But I’m glad I didn’t do it sooner.

 If you’re young – like, late teens/early 20s young, because I’m in my late 20s, and I like to think I’m still pretty young, thank you very much – and you’re thinking about starting your own business, I feel I should issue you with a word of warning.

 Yes, starting a business was hands down one of the best decisions I’ve ever made.
 It gave me more freedom and independence than I’ve ever known.
-And freedom and independence are two of the things I value most highly (just like in Armageddon).
+And freedom and independence are two of the things I value most highly.
 Maybe that’s what you want too.
 But I have to tell you something.

 The type of freedom and independence you’ll get from running your own business is completely unlike the kind you get when you’re in your early 20s.
 Because this type comes lumped with something else, too – something I definitely did not want when I was younger.

 Because, although I can now take off pretty much whenever I want – without having to request permission or give anybody notice – my business goes everywhere with me, regardless of whether my laptop’s by my side.
 It’s always there, lurking in the background.
 Something that dawned on me recently is that I haven’t had any proper time off since I started this thing back in 2012.
 Yes, I’ve been places.
 I’ve been on holidays, or ‘vacations’ as some of you lovely folk like to call them.
 I’ve done stuff.
 I’ve had some life-altering, wonderfully fulfilling experiences.
 But during all those occasions I’ve always borne the weight of responsibility, too.

 Responsibility to my clients.
 To my students.
 To myself.
 To my landlady, who likes me to give her money sometimes.
 To you.
 This lifestyle is not one of reckless abandon.
 But if you’re doing anything other than living irresponsibly and recklessly when you’re young, I’d argue that you’re doing it wrong.
 (Unless circumstances mean that you can’t, in which case I feel for you.
 But if you can, you absolutely should.)